Fair Diffusion Auctions: Preliminaries

-Intuitively, \textit{$\epsilon$-SF} requires the utilities of all buyers that report truthfully are at least $\epsilon$ times of their Shapley contributions and it should not exceed their Shapley contributions.
+\textit{$\epsilon$-SF} requires the utilities of all buyers that report truthfully are at least $\epsilon$ times of their Shapley contributions and should not exceed their Shapley contributions.
 Specially, if $\epsilon = 1$, then a buyer's utility is equal to her Shapley contribution.
-The mechanism is said to be not SF, if there does not exist such $\epsilon$.
+A mechanism is not SF, if such $\epsilon$ does not exist.

-Notice that previous diffusion auction mechanisms are not Shapley fair even for single-item mechanisms.
-It can be showed via a network example shown in Figure~\ref{fig:example-color}.
-IDM~\cite{DBLP:conf/aaai/LiHZZ17}, CDM~\cite{DBLP:conf/ijcai/LiHZY19}, and SCM~\cite{chen2023sybil} only allow the red buyers (the cut-points from seller $s$ to the buyer who reports the highest value) to have positive utilities; CWM~\cite{zhang2024optimal} only allows buyer $H$ (the winner) to have positive utility; FDM~\cite{zhang2020incentivize} and SRA~\cite{liu2023distributed} allow the red and blue buyers (buyers on some simple paths from seller $s$ to the buyer who reports the highest value) to have positive (expected) utilities.
+\textit{Remark.} \textbf{None of existing diffusion auction mechanisms are Shapley fair.} It can be showed via a network example shown in Figure~\ref{fig:example-color}.
+For single-item mechanisms, IDM~\cite{DBLP:conf/aaai/LiHZZ17}, CDM~\cite{DBLP:conf/ijcai/LiHZY19}, and SCM~\cite{chen2023sybil} only allow the red buyers (the cut-points from seller $s$ to the buyer who reports the highest value) to have positive utilities; CWM~\cite{zhang2024optimal} only allows buyer $H$ (the winner) to have positive utility; FDM~\cite{zhang2020incentivize} and SRA~\cite{liu2023distributed} allow the red and blue buyers (buyers on some simple paths from seller $s$ to the buyer who reports the highest value) to have positive (expected) utilities.
 We can observe that buyers $A, C$, and $E$ always get 0 utilities in all these mechanisms.
 However, the Shapley contributions of all buyers except for $J$ in this example are positive.
 Hence, they are not Shapley fair.
 For multi-item mechanisms, VCG~\cite{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} for all multi-item settings, and GIDM~\cite{zhao2018selling}, DNA-MU~\cite{kawasaki2020strategy}, LDM~\cite{liu2023diffusion}, MUDAN~\cite{fang2023multi} for homogeneous multi-item setting, are all not Shapley fair.
 Among multi-item mechanisms, VCG~\cite{vickrey1961counterspeculation,clarke1971multipart,groves1973incentives} and GIDM~\cite{zhao2018selling} allow only the cut-points from seller $s$ to winners to have positive utilities; LDM~\cite{liu2023diffusion} allows only the first 3 layers of buyers to potentially receive positive utilities; MUDAN~\cite{fang2023multi} and DNA-MU~\cite{kawasaki2020strategy} only benefit the winners.
 Therefore, all of them are not Shapley fair.